lixudongkeer/QSDPNAL/README.md

 The software requires a few Mex files for execution.
 You can install QSDPNAL as follows:
 Firstly, unpack the software.
-Run Matlab in the directory QSDPNAL
+Run Matlab in the directory QSDPNAL.
 In the Matlab command window, try
 ```Matlab
 >> startup